iampeterbanjo/ddd-by-example/README.md

-# Domain Driven Design Starter Kit
+# Domain Driven Design by example

 Domain-Driven Design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain. - [Martin Fowler, 2020](https://www.martinfowler.com/bliki/DomainDrivenDesign.html).